Keerthana-shri/App_to_App_Communication/README.md

 ## Creating API Key:
 ![alt text](image.png)

-## Duplication of API Key creation is restricted when staus is active/revoked
+## Duplication of API Key creation is restricted when status is active/revoked
 ![alt text](image-1.png)

 ## Revoking API Key in the POST method, if the status is inactive